-- 4. Finally, a couple of optional reading assignment to the students who need them.
-These assignments are rather long, so I suggest you start reading over the Spring break and finish when you can hopefully before the end of this semester, although there is no specific due date for these reading assignments. - (a) Although I gave you a quick and dirty introduction to the path integrals this week, it would be very helpful both for the QFT class and for your general education to get more familiar with the subject.
-So please read Quantum Mechanics and

-Path Integrals by Richard Feynman and Albert Hibbs about care and use of the Path Integrals.
-You can find this book in electronic format at the UT library at this link or read it online at scribd.com at this link.
+- 4. Finally, please resume the reading assignments from the previos homework#19.
+There is no specific deadline for these assignments, but it would be good for you to finish them by the end of the Spring semester. - (a) In class I gave you a quick and dirty introduction to the path integrals.
+But it would be very helpful - both for the QFT class and for your general education - to get more familiar with the subject.
+So please read Quantum Mechanics and Path Integrals by Richard Feynman and Albert Hibbs about care and use of the Path Integrals.
+The PMA library has a few paper colies of this book or you can read it online at scribd.com at this link.